 Source: Ṣaḥīḥ al-Bukhārī 3065, Grade: Muttafaqun Alayhi

-Al-Buhuti comments on this tradition, saying:
+Al-Buhuti commented on this tradition, writing:

 وَلِلزَّوْجِ الِاسْتِمْتَاعُ بِزَوْجَتِهِ كُلَّ وَقْتٍ عَلَى أَيِّ صِفَةٍ كَانَتْ … مَا لَمْ يُشْغِلْهَا عَنْ الْفَرَائِضِ أَوْ يَضُرُّهَا فَلَيْسَ لَهُ الِاسْتِمْتَاعُ بِهَا إذَنْ لِأَنَّ ذَلِكَ لَيْسَ مِنْ الْمُعَاشَرَةِ بِالْمَعْرُوفِ وَحَيْثُ لَمْ يَشْغَلْهَا عَنْ ذَلِكَ وَلَمْ يَضُرُّهَا فَلَهُ الِاسْتِمْتَاعُ

 A husband has the right to enjoy his wife at any time no matter her circumstances… as long as he does not distract her from her religious obligations or harm her.
-He may not enjoy her in that case, since that is not living with them honorably.
+He may not enjoy her in that case, since that is not living with them ‘honorably’ (4:19).
 If he does not distract her from those duties, nor harm her, then he may enjoy her.

 Source: Kashāf al-Qinā’ 5/188

-If a wife refuses sex with her husband without a good reason, and it causes him to spend the night angry with her, she is subject to moral condemnation by the angels but no sanction is given for him to force himself upon her.
+If a wife refuses sex with her husband without a good reason, and it causes him to spend the night angry with her, she is subject to moral condemnation by the angels but no allowance is given for him to force himself upon her.
 She is condemned by the angels if her unwarranted refusal causes her husband distress, but not if her refusal is benign.
-Scholars have noted that even though she is condemned by the angels, this does not give permission for the husband to condemn her.
+Scholars have noted that even though she is condemned by the angels, this does not give permission for the husband himself to condemn her.

-Ibn Hajar comments on this tradition, saying:
+Ibn Hajar commented on this tradition, writing:

 وَأَمَّا حَدِيثُ الْبَابِ فَلَيْسَ فِيهِ إِلَّا أَنَّ الْمَلَائِكَةَ تَفْعَلُ ذَلِكَ وَلَا يَلْزَمُ مِنْهُ جَوَازُهُ عَلَى الْإِطْلَاقِ